 First of all note that the Landing Page is not enabled by default in our themes.
 To activate it you will need to go into your WordPress’ Reading Settings or the Static Frontpage panel in the customizer and choose a static page as your homepage (you may need to create a new empty page first).

-Note: Fluida (up until version 126.96.36.199) works in reverse, by displaying the Landing Page when no static page is assigned.
+Note: Fluida (up until version 18.104.22.168) works in reverse, by displaying the Landing Page when a static page is not assigned.

 The landing page displays its constituent elements in a certain order (not currently configurable):